Environmental Performance

 We minimise waste and have implemented circular economy solutions for waste management, which means we:

-Recent Success story: Zero Fruit waste target achieved.
+Recent Success story: Zero Fruit waste target achieved in Portugal.

 Find out more about our social commitment